Baiyang66666666/Baiyang66666666.github.io/content/authors/admin/_index.md

       * Developed AI agents for dynamic task handling and integrated LangChain.
       * Used asynchronous programming and task queues (Cloudflare Queue) for efficient data processing.
       * Optimized SQL database for storing and retrieving user data.

+    summary: |2-
+      Azure AI-based Automated Image Classification System | AI Engineer**

+      * Fine-tuned a Large Language Model (LLM) with labeled data for improved accuracy.
+      * Built the backend with NestJS, integrated pretrained LLM for classification, and used Redis Queue for batch tasks.
+      * Developed MongoDB storage for metadata and classification logs, adding an error correction module to improve model training.

+    summary: |2-
+      WeChat Mini-Program User Analysis & Business Insights**

+      * Used Google BigQuery for large-scale data analysis and Looker for real-time visualizations.
+      * Applied SQL for data cleaning and aggregation, with time-series analysis to detect trends in active users and query volumes.

+    summary: |2-
+      Industry-Specific Translation & Terminology Management System | AI Engineer**

+      * Designed and implemented Glossary datastore (Cloudflare D1 Database) for managing industry-specific terms, ensuring consistency and accuracy in translations.
+      * Developed RESTful APIs for glossary updates and integrated Azure OpenAI for customized machine translation.
+      * Used SQL for efficient data storage and real-time glossary synchronization, providing flexible and fast translation.

   - position: Student Internship
     company_name: VoiceBase, Inc., A LivePerson (LPSN) Company
     company_url: ''